Inspiration, Self-Care

 Time.
 Failure.
 Wins.
 Editing.
 But not changing the core of the work itself.
 Because that work is coming straight from the heart.⁣ Life work.

-When our work doesn’t have our heart, our products then reflect the confusion or forced effort.
-It may conjure excitement and energy in the early stages, as we’re excited too, but it’s not sustainable long-term.
-Because that heart work gets boring and laborious and lonely.
+⁣When our work doesn’t have our heart, our products reflect the confusion or forced effort.
+It may conjure excitement and energy in the early stages, as we’re excited too, but it’s not sustainable long-term because that heart work gets boring, laborious, and lonely.
 Our heart, the source of the work itself, keeps that shit going.⁣

-That’s a tough one to answer because that’s a very personal journey for you and I. All I know is that our heart and core *has* to be healthy, stable, and maintained for our heart’s work to have clarity.
+That’s a tough one to answer because it’s a very personal journey for you and me.
+All I know is that our heart and core have to be healthy, stable, and maintained for our heart’s work to be clear.
 It cannot blossom without clarity from the beginning.⁣

-When I was at my darkest place in life, only a little over a year ago, it was impossible for me to contribute fully to my heart’s work.
+When I was at my darkest place in life, only a little over a year ago, I couldn’t contribute fully to my heart’s work.
 My core was unhealthy and in pure survival mode.
-What I gave to my work was what I had to do to feed and house my family and I. I also had to get mental and physical health care or I would have literally stayed in bed during my “work time.”⁣
+What I gave to my work was what I had to do to feed and house my family and me.
+I also had to get mental and physical health care, or I would have stayed in bed during my “work time.”⁣

-If I had not laid a foundation of heart work 9 years prior, I would have…I don’t even know what I would have done.
-Honestly.
-Definitely not my heart’s work, I know that much.⁣
+If I had not laid a foundation of heartwork nine years prior, I would have…I don’t even know what I would have done.
+Honestly, it wouldn’t have been my heart’s work; I know that much.⁣

 When I started my work nearly 11 years ago, I did it from a place of connection with humans, creativity, and building freedom and opportunity for my family.
-AND OH HOW I AM GRATEFUL for those years of investment before I was pushed off a cliff.
-That investment kept my kids and me safe when the darkness appeared, and when the darkness got brighter, the work welcomed us back.⁣
+AND OH, HOW I AM GRATEFUL for those years of investment before I was pushed off a cliff.
+That investment kept my kids and me safe when the darkness appeared, and the work welcomed us back when the darkness got brighter.⁣

 I know “success” is a subjective term, but for me, success was surviving that very dark time.
 And I owe past Amy’s heart work for that.